Qualia-Li/CLANOnGitHub/readme.md

 # CLAN

-Closely reLated ApplicatioNs
+CLAN stands for Closely reLated ApplicatioNs.

-The original paper can be found here: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.380.8742&rep=rep1&type=pdf
+The original paper, by Collin McMillan, can be found here: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.380.8742&rep=rep1&type=pdf

-This method is implemented on GitHub to compare the result with RepoPal.
-RepoPal can be found here: https://github.com/Qualia-Li/RepoPal.
+This approach is implemented on GitHub, to be compared with RepoPal.
+RepoPal is a system to detect similarity of GitHub repositories based on stars and texual similarity.
+Sourcecode of RepoPal can be found here: https://github.com/Qualia-Li/RepoPal.

-For more information about the research about Detecting Similar Repositories on GitHub, please visit http://www.liquanlai.com/blog/?p=195.
+For more information related to the research on Detecting Similar Repositories on GitHub, and the methdology to compare CLAN and RepoPal, please visit http://www.liquanlai.com/blog/?p=195.

 ##Feature